 News and Announcements...

-The Utah Board of Oil, Gas and Mining has approved a hydraulic fracturing rule which has an effective date of November 1, 2012.
-Rule R649-3-39 requires all operators to report the amount and type of chemicals used in hydraulic fracturing operations to the national registry website, "FracFocus", within 60 days of the work being performed.
-The rule can be reviewed by clicking here.
+The Utah Board of Oil, Gas and Mining approved a hydraulic fracturing rule which became effective November 1, 2012.
+Rule R649-3-39 requires all operators to report the amount and type of chemicals used in hydraulic fracturing operations to the national registry website, clicking here.
 To read Associate Director John Roger's Notice to Operators, click here.

 HYDRAULIC FRACTURING - What Is It?
 (2/8/2012)